FranticCodeStudent1/sksksk/README.md

-This repo is literally a github pages rickroll redirect Have fun :)
+This repo is literally a github pages rickroll redirect, have fun :)